sagannotcarl/nnpn-static/site/content/support.md

 ## Ways to Support

-- You can support NNPN by donating via our secure page through the pink button above and below.
+- You can support NNPN by donating via our secure page through the purple DONTATE button above.
+NNPN will acknowledge your gift via email within 48 hours of its receipt.
 - Or you can always send a check to: National New Play Network, 641 D Street NW, Washington, DC 20004
-- Executive Director Nan Barnett would be delighted to talk with you about how you can support our work.
+- Executive Director Nan Barnett would be delighted to talk with you about other ways you can support our work.
 You can reach her at nan@nnpn.org or by calling 202.312.5270.

 _National New Play Network is a 501(c)3 non-profit organization, so all donations made to NNPN are tax-deductible to the extent allowed by law.
 Unless specified, all donations will go toward general operating support.
 If this gift is intended for a specific NNPN program, please email or call Jordana Fraider, Programs Director at jordana@nnpn.org/202-349-1283.
 Thanks for the love!_